CenturyLinkCloud/PublicKB/Servers/configuring-rabbitmq-cluster.md

 <p><strong>Introduction</strong></p>

 <p>Message queuing services do play an increasingly important role in allowing companies to create elastic, cross platform/cross application, asynchronous processing architectures.
 One of the popular choices for message queuing is RabbitMQ, it is a Advanced Message Queuing Protocol (AMPQ) compliant, well documented and has a broad user base.</p>
 <p>The steps below are describing how to build operational highly available redundant RabbitMQ cluster, which will be composed from three servers.
-The assumption is that clustered servers are residing within the same Data Center due to the fact, that RabbitMQ replication across WAN will conflict with a <a href="http://en.wikipedia.org/wiki/CAP_theorem">CAP Theorem</a>  given the nature of Messaging Queues.</p>
+The assumption is that clustered servers are residing within a same Data Center.
+	RabbitMQ replication across WAN will work on a technical level, however, will conflict with the consistency principle states in <a href="http://en.wikipedia.org/wiki/CAP_theorem">CAP Theorem</a>.</p>

 <p>Upon RabbitMQ cluster installation a testing method will be presented as well.</p>